 Brett Favre was anything but boring.
 The southern everyman battled opposing defenses, his own team, and the decline of his abilities.
 While his roller-coaster career may have cost him some fans along the way, Brett Favre is still one of the most popular former players and his cards and memorabilia are in high demand.

 Over his 20-year NFL career, Brett Favre broke plenty of records and had tons of football cards.
 They weren't all great, but several cards have separated themselves from the rest.
-The following list looks at ten of the best Brett Favre cards from throughout his career.
+The following list looks at ten of the best Brett Favre cards from throughout his Hall of Fame career.

 Top Brett Favre Cards

 Despite spelling his name wrong, 1991 Stadium Club is the top rookie card option for Brett Favre collectors.
 The Super Bowl XXVI parallel, shown on the right, takes the card to another level.
-If you look in the corner, you should just be able to make out the faint embossed logo that helps indicate the rare parallel.
+If you look in the corner of the SB parallel, you should just be able to make out the faint embossed logo that helps indicate the rare parallel.

 While it might not be great from a design perspective, 1991 Wild Card Draft was ahead of the parallel trend that would take hold of the hobby.
 Offering various Stripes parallels, the first-year Brett Favre card was once the top draw for collectors.
 While they are are no longer redeemable, the concept was centered around a program that allowed collectors to submit the various parallels in exchange for the specific number of base cards.
 There are a total of seven different versions and the six parallels are shown below.
 The rarest is the 1,000-stripe parallel and those rarely surface.

 Marking his offseason trade to the Green Bay Packers, 1992 Stadium Club is arguably just as popular as his Stadium Club rookie, and considerably more rare.
 The card was included as part of the short print high series and this keeps values high.
 It also helps that Favre is in the familiar Packers uniform.